Block Party Information

 • Accommodation for emergency response must be provided at all times on closed streets.
 A 20-foot wide corridor must be maintained along the closure for emergency vehicles.
 Barricades must be movable to accommodate emergency access for police, fire and emergency medical services.

-• One of the popular assets in the trailer is the Road Closed barricades.
-The city provides a voucher for a set of barricades on a first-come-first served basis for those with block party permits (link).
+• A popular City of Boulder asset is the Block Party trailer which houses a set of Road Closed barricades.
+In addition to the Block Party trailer, the city also provides a voucher for one additional set of barricades on a first-come-first served basis for those who apply for block party permits.
+If you are the first block party permit submitted for the weekend, you will be able to receive a voucher via email.
 We are grateful to Resource Central for this partnership and ask that you do not call Resource Central without a voucher in hand.
 They are not able to loan the barricades without a city-provided voucher.

 • If you do not get a voucher, the permit applicant will be responsible for obtaining a barricade rental outside of the city.